GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-2/index.md

         'Dict to KeyValue' >> beam.ParDo(AddKeyToDict())

-3. The elements are grouped by the clientid key, and the average of all the metrics (temperature, pressure etc) is calculated.
+3. The elements are grouped by the clientid key, and the averages of all the metrics (temperature, pressure, etc.) are calculated.

         'Group by Key' >> beam.GroupByKey() |